 The Last Margrave of Ansbach

-upon a tour of Austria, Poland, Russia, Turkey and Greece, publishing an
+and she embarked upon a tour of Austria, Poland, Russia, Turkey and Greece, publishing an account

 The Margrave died at age 69 of a "pulmonary complaint" on January 5, 1806 and was buried at